-Cable TV or satellite No Broadband No b.
-Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If have answered yes, details of the company with which you have a maintenance contract: 11.
-Responsibilities for shared or common areas а.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-If you have answered yes, please give details: b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-If you have answered yes, please give details: One quarter share C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Cable TV or satellite Yes Sky Broadband Yes BT b.
+Is there a septic tank syste m at your property?
+No If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If have answered yes, deta maintenance contract: If have answered yes, details of the company with which you have a maintenance contract: 11.
+Responsibilities for shared or common areas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area? ng No If you have answered yes , please give details: b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas? e No If you have answered yes , please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 No d.
 Do you have the right to walk over any of your neighbours'property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give details: е.
+Yes If you have answered yes, please give details: There is access to put out bins etc through number 31. е.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-If you have answered yes, please give details: f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
-If you have answered yes, please give details:
+No If you have answered yes please give details: f.
+As far as you are aware, is your property? (public rig right to pass, whether or i ht of way is a way ove er which the public has If you have answered yes, please give details: